Uzair-423/DSA-Project/README.md

 # DSA-Project

+##Introduction
+Our code finds the shortest path between a starting and an ending block on a grid, while avoiding any obstructions.
+- It implements the Astar algorithm to find the shortest path

 To run this code you will need to install pygame
 To do that type "pip install pygame" in the terminal (without the quotes)
 * For mac replace 'pip' with 'pip3'